tildetown/rodo/README.md

 # Downloading Racket

-The Racket programming language will be needed to create a single-file rodo executable
+The Racket programming language will be needed to create a single-file executable

 ## To download and install Racket